jrauber/jrauber/README.md

 ## Hi there 👋

+This is my **personal** GitHub account where I work on side projects and open-source contributions.

+Feel free to explore my repositories!

 <!--
 **jrauber/jrauber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.